-Koh Wua Talap is the island that contains the headquarters for Angthong National Marine Park, as well as the tourist information centre.
-There is a restaurant, Buaboke Cave, bungalows as well as the famous view point from where you can see the panoramic view of Angthong National Marine Park.
+Koh Wua Talap is the island that contains the headquarters for Angthong National Marine Park.
+Also it’s the tourist information centre.
+There is a restaurant, Buaboke Cave, bungalows as well as the famous view point.
 Koh Wua Talap has two beaches.
-Both beaches are located on opposite ends of the island and it is possible to go from one to another via a short, but by no means easy jungle trek using a trail.
+Both beaches are located on opposite ends of the island.
+And it is possible to go from one to another via a short, but by no means easy jungle trek using a trail.
 There is a rope all along the trail which ensures you do not get lost.

 The woods in this national park can be classified as dry evergreen forest, beach forest, and limestone forest.
 Dry evergreen forests are found in larger islands like Wuatalab, Paluay and Samsao.
 Beach forests are lighter woods and found in small stretches along the beaches.
 Limestone forests are found on limestone mountains with thin soil layer.
 Plants here are much smaller.

-Larger animals do not thrive on these islands as they are small and dominated mostly by steep limestone mountains, with only few lightly to moderately slanted plains.
-Sixteen species of mammals like otters, langurs, crab eating monkeys, hogs, silver haired bats, dolphins, and whales can be found here.
-Other inhabitants include at least 54 species of birds, including little herons, Brahminy kites, common sandpipers, oriental pied and hornbill drongoes.
+Larger animals do not thrive on these islands as they are small and dominated mostly by steep limestone mountains.
+With only few lightly to moderately slanted plains.
+Sixteen species of mammals like otters, langurs, crab eating monkeys, hogs and silver haired bats can be found here.
+Similarly, other inhabitants include at least 54 species of birds.
+Such as little herons, Brahminy kites, common sandpipers, oriental pied and hornbill drongoes.

 Fourteen species of reptiles are also found.
 Such as ground lizards, iguanas, green turtles, hawksbill turtles, pythons, and cobras.
 Only five species of amphibians are found: common Asian toads, tiger frogs, rugose frogs, grass frogs, and tree frogs.
-The waters of Angthong National Marine Park are home to butterfly fish, angel fish, parrot fish, blue-spotted fantail rays, black tip reef sharks, snappers, groupers, sea slugs, blue swimming crabs, sea fans, sea whips, giant clams, oysters, and coral.
-The park is also a breeding ground for mackerel.
+The waters of Angthong National Marine Park are home to butterfly fish, angel fish, parrot fish.
+As well as blue-spotted fantail rays, black tip reef sharks, snappers, groupers, sea slugs, blue swimming crabs, sea fans, sea whips, giant clams, oysters, and coral.

 Caves on many of the islands around Angthong National Marine Park have intriguing rock formations.
-Visit one for an awesome experience.
-The beaches are surrounded with excellent coral reefs which make for perfect swimming and snorkelling.
-Hundreds of beaches here in the archipelago are deserted.
+Certainly well worth visiting for an awesome experience.
+Also the beaches are surrounded with excellent coral reefs which make for perfect swimming and snorkelling.

-Contact your resort or any travel shop on Koh Phangan to book a day tour to Angthong National Marine Park.
+You can book a day tour to Angthong National Marine Park here at Asia Blue – Tours.
 Admission to the marine park is normally not included in the tour fee unless otherwise specified.
 The fees are 300 THB for a foreigner and 150 THB for foreign children under 12 years old.